Who Will Replace Bristol Palin On ‘Teen Mom OG’? Farrah Abraham Or Mackenzie McKee Could Be Considered

 “Me and Josh are thriving right now and living our best life,” McKee said when confronted about potentially replacing Palin on Teen Mom OG.
 “We are really shining on YouTube and my business is thriving.”

-While MTV has not yet reached out to McKee or fellow potential addition Lindsey Nicholson, formerly of 16 & Pregnant, Nicholson didn’t seem to sure about taking on potential role.
+While MTV has not yet reached out to McKee or fellow potential addition Lindsey Nicholson, formerly of 16 & Pregnant, Nicholson didn’t seem too sure about taking on a potential role.

 “All the girls seem very stressed and not happy to work with MTV,” she told Radar Online.
 “I don’t know if I’d even want that for my family.”